Overview of Security Deposit Laws in Colorado

 Ideally, security deposits shouldn’t exist.
-Tenants should move into a rental –and always abide by the lease terms.
+Tenants should move into a rental –and always abide by the terms of the lease agreement.
 Sadly, however, things do not always work out this way.
 Mistakes are made and things happen.
-For example, the renter may cause excessive property damage.
+For example, the tenant may cause excessive property damage.
 Other times, for whatever reason, the tenant may simply pack up and leave.

 This is why security deposits come in handy.
 Security deposits offer you a sense of security and breathing room.
 Think of a security deposit as the house’s insurance policy.
-You take the deposit when the tenant is moving in, and when they vacate, you use the funds to compensate for excessive property damage or outstanding rent, if present.
+You take the security deposit when the tenant is moving in, and when they vacate, you use the funds to compensate for excessive damage or unpaid rent, if present.

 Regardless, a security deposit is not cut and dry.
 Each state has laws that define how they should be handled.

 Colorado protects both its tenants and landlords with its statewide landlord-tenant law.
-Part of this law is the Colorado security deposit rules.
-Abiding by these rules isn’t optional.
+A portion of this law is the Colorado security deposit rules.
+Abiding by these rules isn't optional.
 It’s a requirement.

 Overview of the Colorado Security Deposit Laws:

 According to security deposit laws in Colorado, a security deposit is technically considered a tenant’s possession.
-So, no, you cannot charge a nonrefundable security deposit in Colorado.
+So, no, Colorado landlords cannot charge a nonrefundable security deposit.